 Uversity understands that there are many financial barriers preventing people from realising their ambitions to receive a Bachelor’s degree.
 Aside from the direct costs of tuition, fees, books and IT there are day to day living costs such as childcare and transport to pursue a degree. to be taken care of to enable full-time education.
 Uversity’s Scholarships take account of each individual’s successful candidate’s circumstances and aim to provide financial support for the entire period of study.
 Payments are made over the course of the degree programme and are subject to continued academic registration and progress.

 Scholarship amounts vary depending on the successful recipients’ circumstances and need.
 In May 2019, Uversity was granted an income disregard for its Higher Education Scholarships for Adult Learners by Ireland’s Department of Education & Skills and the Department of Employment Affairs & Social Protection.
 For successful candidates in the Republic of Ireland, Uversity’s scholarships to a maximum value of €7,000 will not be considered reckonable income for means-tested social welfare benefits and SUSI maintenance grants.

 Uversity’s Scholarships support adult learners, to enrol on and complete a Bachelor’s degree that will transform their lives and those around them.

 To be eligible applicants must:

-- be a citizen of an EEA member state or Switzerland AND resident on the island of Ireland for 3 years or more by 20th April 2021 [date to be confirmed]
+- be a citizen of an EEA member state or Switzerland AND resident on the island of Ireland for 3 years or more by April 2022 [Date TBC]

 - non-EEA citizens resident on the island of Ireland must have permanent leave to remain by the closing date for applications